Bumblebee-3/KeyMistry/README.md

 </p>

 A modern, browser-based MIDI piano trainer built with Tailwind CSS, Tone.js, and the Web MIDI API.
-Load any MIDI file, visualize falling notes with piano roll, connect your MIDI keyboard for interactive practice, and track your progress.
+Load any MIDI file, visualize falling notes with a piano roll, connect your MIDI keyboard for interactive practice, and track your progress with a Guided Learning flow and a built‑in dashboard.

 ---

 ## Features

-- MIDI file loader (drag & drop via Upload) + "Load Previous" (persists last song in localStorage)
+- MIDI loader + quick reload
+  - Upload any .mid/.midi and auto-persist the last song ("Load Previous")
+- Transport and controls
-- MIDI controls (Play, Pause, Stop, Restart)
+  - Play, Pause, Stop, Restart; countdown overlay before starting
+  - Tempo slider scales BPM while keeping visuals tightly synced to the audio clock
 - Piano roll visualization
-  - Hand-based colors (Left = Blue, Right = Orange)
+  - Crisp note fall synced to the audio clock (Tone.Transport + Tone.Draw)
-  - Optional trails, adjustable fall time, note border radius, and bounce visuals
+  - Track/part colors, adjustable fall time, note radius, trails, glow, and hit line
-  - Virtual keyboard with track-colored glow and red outlines for visibility
+  - Virtual keyboard with colored glow and red outlines for pressed keys
-- Audio & timing via Tone.js
-  - Per-track polysynth playback
-  - Tempo slider scales BPM (keeps visuals in sync)
-- Web MIDI input & output
+- Web MIDI I/O
-  - Detect and select MIDI In/Out devices
-  - MIDI Thru (echo input to output)
-  - Test Note button to validate connections
-  - Channel-aware output for notes; sustain pedal (CC64) mirrored to output
+  - Device selection (In/Out), MIDI Thru, Test Note, echo guard, CC64 sustain handling
-  - Configurable Sustain Tail (ms) for external output note-offs to reduce choppiness
-  - Panic on Stop (sustain off + All Notes Off on all channels)
+  - Configurable Sustain Tail (ms) for smoother external note‑offs; All Notes Off on Stop
-- Practice Mode (wait-for-user)
+- Practice Mode (note‑wait)
-  - Note/Chord wait: pauses just before the next group of notes
+  - Pauses just before the next chord/note group; resumes when you play the required notes
-  - Pulse UI on required notes; wrong notes flash; continues when all required notes are pressed
-  - Hand isolation (Left/Right/Both), Loop section, Note-wait toggle
-  - Countdown overlay before starting
-- Preferences persisted in localStorage
-  - Mode, Practice toggle, Note-wait, Metronome
-  - Tempo factor, Note radius, Fall time, Trails, Bounce
-  - Hand, Loop settings, Staff view
-  - MIDI Thru, Sustain Tail, preferred MIDI In/Out IDs
+  - Early‑hit lookahead and octave tolerance (±0..2) for forgiving matching
+  - Input timing offset calibration (±200 ms) to match your device/latency
+  - Loop any range; per‑loop feedback (accuracy, timings)
+- Guided Learning (stages)
+  - Sections (~20s each) form cumulative stages: Left → Right → Both (or Both only if no hand split)
+  - End‑of‑stage accuracy overlay with a brief 5s lock; choose Replay or Continue explicitly
+  - Partial‑credit scoring per note, full credit for satisfied chords; no accidental auto‑continue
+  - Adaptive tempo nudge on strong accuracy; per‑stage tempo is remembered
+  - Progress is saved per song and summarized in the Dashboard
+- Transpose & Key
-  - Auto-load previous song on startup
+  - Auto‑detects song key on load; adjust Key/Scale and Transpose with live re‑scheduling
+  - Per‑song config (key/transpose) is remembered across sessions
+- Dashboard
+  - View per‑song completion, section accuracies, last played; sort and reset selectively
+  - Replay the walkthrough tutorial; progress stored locally in the browser
+- Robust MIDI parsing
+  - Sanitizes malformed time‑signature meta events for better compatibility with @tonejs/midi
+- Mobile‑safe
+  - Mobile is intentionally blocked (Web MIDI is unreliable on mobile).
+Desktop browsers only.

 ---